 Dr Randall Perry

-Dr Perry is the founder and Honorary Chair of the Space Science Engineering Foundation (SSEF).
+Dr Perry is the founder of the UKSDC and the Space Science Engineering Foundation (SSEF).
 He is the Honorary Chair of the SSEF, a registered UK charity.
 The SSEF supports the UK and EU Space Design Challenge and the Galactic Challenge.
-He is a director of the Global Space Science Challengethat runs a 11 day summer camp at Imperial College London.
+He is a director of the Global Space Science Challenge Ltd that runs a 9 day summer camp at Imperial College London.
 He is a Senior Research Investigator and a past Royal Society Fellow based at Imperial College London.
 He has a B.S., M.S. and Ph.D. from the University of Washington, has held the US and Canada National Science Foundation Fellowship at Oxford University, and has a NASA certification in Astrobiology.
 His current focus is on education.
 In addition, he has published widely in his areas of interest of geology, geochemistry, microbiology and education.
 He is the author of four adventure novels.
 Besides scientific talks he enjoys giving talks to a wide variety of public venues for example being invited to give the Public Lecture at the Durham Institute for Advanced Studies on a Definition of Life and as a painter and member of the Chelsea Art Club an invited talk on Science and Art.
 He is a director and producer with Athene Films, a Canadian film company whose most recent film is Meet Beau Dick.
 In his spare time he enjoys trekking, scuba diving and flying helicopters and aircraft.
 He was the president of a company before finishing a Ph.D. later in life and has since visited many of the Earth’s extreme habitats including diving in ‘Alvin’ the deep submersible.
 Dr Perry was shortlisted for a Sir Arthur Clarke Award in 2013 for his work on USKDC. randallsperry rsperry

 Director of Education and Outreach